 Transactions on the XRP Ledger do not incur traditional transaction fees but instead require the sender to destroy a small amount of XRP per transaction.
 While this makes XRP a deflationary currency, which means that at the current rate of destruction, it would take at least 70,000 years to destroy all XRP.
 On top of that, prices and costs are adjustable as the supply of this token changes.

 Some investors believe XRP’s use by financial institutions via RippleNet could significantly drive up demand for the cryptocurrency.
 Proponents say that the price of XRP will continue to go up as demand grows and supply drops slightly.

 How XRP Performed in 2022?

-As of end-2022, Ripple holds 7th place on CoinMarketCap with a live market capitalization of $18.3 billion.
+As of the end of end-2022, Ripple holds 7th place on CoinMarketCap with a live market capitalization of $18.3 billion.

 The chart below shows that the price of XRP is relatively stable between $0.3 and $0.4 after May’s sharp decline.
 As of the end of 2022, XRP trades at $0.36.
 The question remains whether this stable floating will continue into 2023.

 The main reason XRP can hit new highs and likely surpass its current “all-time high” price is that Ripple’s case against the SEC is drawing to a close.
 Not only is it coming to an end, but it looks more and more likely that Ripple will get a good settlement.
 For example, Judge Torres agreed to Ripple’s request to present two amicus briefs that will likely help its case.
-This was done despite the fact that the SEC had already given the court its own arguments.
+This was done even though the SEC had already given the court its own arguments.